Green spaces supervisor: vegetation and biodiversity

-For the past few weeks, Benjamin Chapeau has been working as a green space project manager in ECT’s landscaping department.
-The key words in his job are vegetation, landscape, biodiversity, equipment and weather !
-To do this, he must coordinate the work of his teams and landscaping contractors, anticipate orders for plants and equipment, and meet deadlines.
-It’s a hands-on, outdoor job that supports our projects.
+For the past few weeks, Benjamin Chapeau has been a green works supervisor in ECT’s landscaping department.
+The key words in his job are vegetation, landscape, biodiversity, equipment and weather!
+To do this, he has to coordinate the work of his teams We work closely with our customers, our suppliers, anticipate plant and equipment orders and meet deadlines.
+A job in the field and in the great outdoors to serve our projects.

 Internal promotion

-With a technical degree in physics and a bachelor’s degree in environmental studies under his belt, Benjamin Chapeau joined ECT in 2011.
+With a BTS in physics and a degree in environmental studies under his belt, Benjamin Chapeau joined ECT in 2011.
 He is an environmental technician.
-On behalf of our earthmoving clients, he manages the removal of soil from construction sites to the appropriate treatment facilities.
+On behalf of our earth-moving customers, he manages the evacuation of soil from construction sites to the right treatment facilities.

-In June 2025, as part of the internal promotion policy, he applied for the position of green project manager.
-“This position allows me to manage greening projects from start to finish, combining fieldwork and coordination, and to see the concrete results of our work,” he explains.
+In June 2025, as part of our internal promotion policy, he applied for the position of green spaces works supervisor.
+“This position allows me to manage greening projects from A to Z, to combine field work and coordination, and to see the results of our work in concrete terms,” he explains.

-We intervene after the inert soil has been added, once the project’s modeling has been completed and the final fertile layer has been put in place.
-To do this, a fertile layer is created on top of the inert soil to support the plantings.
-This final layer varies depending on the type of environment to be recreated.
-A limestone meadow does not require the same soil as wooded hillsides.
-Several options are possible: replenishing the site’s topsoil, which was initially stripped away, or creating a fertile substrate, a mixture of selected soils (most often loamy) and green waste compost.
-The next step is to prepare the site for vegetation.
+We intervene after the inert soil has been added, when the project’s contours have been completed and the last fertile horizon has been laid.
+To this end, a fertile horizon is created on top of the inert soil, to support the plantings.
+This last horizon varies according to the type of environment to be recreated.
+A limestone meadow does not require the same soil as a wooded hillside.
+Several options are available: reclaim the topsoil initially stripped from the site.
+Or create a fertile substrate, a mixture of selected soils (usually silty) and green waste compost.
+The next step is to prepare the site for revegetation.

-Organizing the schedule is key.
-Every day, we have to adjust the work schedule based on the weather, planting priorities, and the progress of the project.
-The goal is to ensure that the work runs smoothly and safely, in a spirit of mutual support and trust.
-Always on the ground, often in winter, in all weathers, my team of Delmindo, Jorge, and Alberto is very experienced.
-These are tough jobs where interpersonal skills are essential.
-And for certain tasks, such as building paths or installing certain furniture, we work with ECT’s VRD team or external contractors.
+Planning is a key element.
+Every day, we have to adjust our work schedules according to the weather, planting priorities and site progress.
+The aim is to guarantee a smooth and safe operation, in a spirit of mutual help and trust.
+My team of Delmindo, Jorge and Alberto are all highly experienced and are always out in the field, much of the time in winter and in all weathers.
+These are tough jobs, where relationships are essential.
+And for certain jobs, such as building paths or installing certain items of furniture, we work with the ECT VRD team or outside contractors.

-Our work begins as soon as the site is ready for planting and equipping.
-We are guided by the project’s development plan, which is the result of discussions between the local authority, the administration, and ECT.
-Developments vary greatly from one project to another.
-Planting, afforestation, paths, equipment, furniture: we deliver a project that is ready to be opened to the public.
+We start as soon as the site is ready to be planted and equipped.
+We are guided by the project’s landscaping plan, the fruit of discussions between the local authority, the administration and ECT.
+The landscaping varies enormously from one project to the next.
+Planting, woodland, pathways, equipment, furniture: we deliver a project ready to be opened to the public.

 Restoring environments conducive to biodiversity is an essential phase in completing the project.
-This involves all the vegetation and planting work carried out by the Green Spaces team.
-We apply nature-friendly management practices, in consultation with the project’s ecologists and landscape architects : selecting regional and local plants, respecting planting and sowing periods.
+The Green Spaces team is responsible for all the planting and revegetation work involved.
+We apply nature-friendly management practices, in conjunction with the project’s ecologists and landscape architects: selecting regional and local plants, respecting planting and sowing periods.

 Here are a few examples.
-The ECT and Safer project in Coubert (77) in the Île-de-France region includes plans for a hedgerow to complement the rehabilitation of agricultural land.
-For the ECT project in Plaisir (78), numerous wildlife shelters were installed during the works.
-And the planting of local tree and shrub species will reinforce ecological continuity.
+On the ECT and Safer de l’Ile de France project in Coubert (77), the project includes a hedgerow to complement the rehabilitation of farmland.
+For the ECT project in Plaisir (78), numerous wildlife cottages were installed during construction.
+And the planting of local trees and shrubs will reinforce ecological continuity.

 A word of advice?

-This job requires curiosity, versatility, and adaptability.
-Knowledge of the field, independence, and interpersonal skills are essential.
-“Each project is an opportunity to learn, observe the transformation of the landscape, and participate in the creation of environments that are favorable to nature and useful to residents.
-I appreciate the diversity of the assignments and the privileged, daily contact with nature,” concludes Benjamin.
+It’s a job that requires you to be curious, versatile and adaptable.
+Field knowledge, autonomy and interpersonal skills are essential.
+“Each project is an opportunity to learn, to observe the transformation of the landscape and to participate in the creation of environments favorable to nature and spaces useful to local residents.
+I enjoy the diversity of the missions and the privileged daily contact with nature,” concludes Benjamin.

 Latest news